 Delhi - Mandawa

-In the afternoon we visit the walled city of Old Delhi; crowded, full of activity and still influenced by the great Mughals who once ruled from the ramparts of the majestic Red Fort Delhi.
-Here we visit Jama Masjid Delhi - the largest 17th century mosque in India; Chandni Chowk - the typical Indian market always abuzz with activities; and Rajghat - the memorial of Mahatma Gandhi (also called the 'Father of the Nation’).
+After the breakfast , we will visit the walled city of Old Delhi; crowded, full of activity and still influenced by the great Mughals who once ruled from the ramparts of the majestic Red Fort Delhi. here we will experience Rickshaw ride . after rickshaw ride we will visit Jama Masjid Delhi - the largest 17th century mosque in India; Chandni Chowk - the typical Indian market always abuzz with activities; and Rajghat - the memorial of Mahatma Gandhi (also called the 'Father of the Nation’).
 We also visit New Delhi where we drive past the Presidential Palace, Secretariat Buildings and down the impressive Rajpath to India Gate .

 In the afternoon, we drive towards Mandawa in Shekhawati region, located South West of Delhi.
 This town is known for its amazingly painted ‘Havelis’, which are so vivid and architecturally rich that this region is dubbed as the ‘Open Art Gallery of Rajasthan’.
 The plethora of these fascinating painted havelis in rich artistic tradition date back to 18th century to early 20th century.
 Late in the evening, we arrive in Mandawa and check-in at the hotel.

 Day 3Morning visit of Haveli and route to Bikaner

 Today we embark on the city tour of Mandawa.
 The Shekhawati region is dotted with so many havelis that tracking them is something similar to a treasure hunt.
 Various forms of fine art adorn the walls and the ceilings of these structures, in contrast to the otherwise flat and barren land.